-Mike Mussina, ’91, becomes the first former Cardinal player ever inducted into the National Baseball Hall of Fame on July 21.
+On July 21, Mike Mussina, ’91, will become the first former Cardinal player to be inducted into the National Baseball Hall of Fame.

-A member of Stanford’s 1988 team that won the College World Series, Mussina pitched 18 seasons in the major leagues for the Baltimore Orioles and the New York Yankees.
+A member of Stanford’s 1988 team, which won the College World Series, Mussina pitched 18 seasons in the major leagues for the Baltimore Orioles and the New York Yankees.

-No sport loves stats more than baseball, so here are a few numbers to sum up “Moose.”
+No sport loves stats more than baseball does, so here are a few numbers to sum up “Moose.”

 270 wins, placing him 33rd in Major League Baseball history.